Keiki Cloning Paste – A lot of conversation is currently happening on Social Media regarding the effects of Keiki paste on plants.

 How long does it take for a new Keiki to appear?

-Can Keiki paste be used for other plants than orchids?
+Can Keiki paste be used for plants other than orchids?

 What is the success/failure rate when using Keiki Paste?

-We have not applied it to enough plants to tell yet and the Cloning Paste has yet to prove any kind of success.
+We have not applied it to enough plants to tell yet, and the Cloning Paste has yet to prove any kind of success.